-891 Special Topics in Telecommunication
+891 Special Topics in Media and Information

 Fall, Spring.
 1 to 3 credits.
 A student may earn a maximum of 9 credits in all enrollments for this course.
 R: Open to graduate students in the College of Communication Arts and Sciences or approval of department.
 SA: TC 891

-Contemporary issues.
-Topics vary.
+Contemporary topics; varied.